-Linear Frequency Response Confirmation Level: a playback level that is at least 3 dB louder than the Provisional linear frequency response level.
-If the change in the frequency response between the Provisional and Confirmation levels is less than the tolerance, then that is the Linear Frequency Response.
+Confirmation Linear Frequency Response Level: a Playback Level that is at least 3 dB louder than the Provisional Linear Frequency Response Level.
+If the frequency responses at the Provisional and Confirmation Levels match, this is the linear frequency response of the loudspeaker.

 Compression Target Trace: the stored linear frequency response, offset by -2 dB.